-Section 4 uses our results to evaluate the transferability of predictions of certainty equivalents for binary lotteries.
+Section 4 applies these procedures to compare the transferability of economic models and black box algorithms in a classic economic problem: predicting certainty equivalents for binary lotteries.
 The samples correspond to observations from different subject pools, so a model's transfer error describes how well it predicts outcomes in one subject pool when estimated on data from another.
 We evaluate two models of risk preferences, expected utility and cumulative prospect theory, and two popular black box machine learning algorithms, random forest and kernel regression.
-We first consider a standard out-of-sample test, where the training and test data are drawn from the same subject pool, and find that the black box algorithms slightly outperform the economic models out-of-sample for most of the subject pools.
-This could be because the black box learns general properties of the map from lotteries to certainty equivalents that the economic models miss.
-Alternatively, it could be that the gains of the black boxes are specific to the within-domain prediction task, and do not correspond to improved generalizability.
-Transfer performance points to the latter: while the forecast intervals for the black box algorithms and economic models overlap, the forecast intervals for the black box methods are wider, and their upper bounds are substantially higher.
-For example the 5th and 95th percentiles of the pooled Cumulative Prospect Theory normalized transfer errors (which constitute an 81% forecast interval) are 1.02 and 2.62, while the same percentiles for a random forest algorithm are 1.02 and 6.42.
-Thus, even though the economic models perform worse within-domain for most of the subject pools, their predictions generalize more reliably across subject pools.
+We find that although the black box algorithms outperform the economic models out-of-sample when trained and tested on data from the same domain, the economic models generalize more reliably across domains.
+Specifically, while the forecast intervals for the black box algorithms and economic models overlap, the forecast intervals for the black box methods are wider, and their upper bounds are substantially higher.